Key Takeaways

 Compare your finalists using the same three lenses

-Once you've shortlisted providers, evaluate each one across all three areas, not just your top priority.
-A provider that excels in one dimension but falls short elsewhere can cause issues later.
+With a shortlist in hand, evaluate each provider across all three areas, not just your top priority.
+A provider that leads in one area but falls short in the others can create problems at renewal or after a claim.

-• Customer experience: Evaluate turnaround times for certificates, ease of making mid-term policy changes and claims responsiveness.
+• Customer experience: Check turnaround times for certificates, ease of mid-term policy changes and claims responsiveness.
 A Wahpeton manufacturer adjusting coverage before a new distribution contract needs updates processed in hours, not days.

 • Coverage options: Review available per occurrence and aggregate limits, endorsement flexibility for equipment or hired auto and whether the insurer can scale as you add locations or expand into new service lines common in North Dakota's energy and ag sectors.